-designed to pay the premiums for all covers under the plan that your Waiver of Premium (Sickness) cover is under.
-For example, if you had both Income Protection and Life Cover with us, and you couldn't work due to illness or injury then we would pay the premiums for both covers.
-We'll pay your premiums if, during the term of the cover the person covered can't work, or carry out a number of living tasks, because of an illness or injury and they meet the requirements of our definition of incapacitated or they are diagnosed with a terminal illness that meets our definition.
-You'll find our definitions of incapacitated and terminal illness on pages 21 and 26.
+Waiver of Premium (Sickness) is designed to pay the premiums for all covers under the plan that your Waiver of Premium (Sickness) cover is under if, during the term of the cover the person covered can't work, or carry out a number of living tasks, because of an illness or injury and they meet the requirements of our definition of incapacitated or they are diagnosed with a terminal illness that meets our definition.
+You'll find our definition of incapacitated and terminal illness in section 4.